 With text messages, the long periods of waiting - wondering whether a message has been seen and wondering how it's being received - creates a lot of stress in my brain.
 I will often assume the worst of silence.

-Even when all rational thought points in a benign direction, I will assume someone hates me, is ignoring me, or that the delay in reply will result in some kind of massively negative outcome.
+Even when all rational thought points in a benign direction, I will assume someone hates me, is ignoring me, or that the delay in reply will result in some kind of massively negative physical or relationship catastrophe.

 I could spend months or years trying to correct this mental circuitry.
 Or I can just implement a daily time block on text messages and have some peace and quiet at night so I can sleep better.
 Better sleep helps me stay calmer and allows my body time to heal from workouts, grow muscle, and restore whatever needs restoring.